SAP/jenkins-library/documentation/docs/steps/kanikoExecute.md

 **Default changed:** `createBuildArtifactsMetadata` was previously `false` and is now `true` by default.
 The step now writes artifact coordinates to `commonPipelineEnvironment/custom/dockerBuildArtifacts` on every run.
 Downstream steps such as OSC CTP scans consume this data.

-Set `createBuildArtifactsMetadata: false` in your pipeline configuration to opt out.
+Set `createBuildArtifactsMetadata: false` under the `kanikoExecute` step key in `.pipeline/config.yml` (or the equivalent step-level configuration for your orchestrator) to opt out.